[AWS] Global Accelerator

 • Both services use the AWS global network and edge locations.

-• Global Accelerator works over TCP or UDP.
-It is good for gaming (UDP), IoT (MQTT – Message Queuing Telemetry Transport), or VoIP, or even HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
+• It is also good for some HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.

 • Both services are integrated with AWS Shield for DDoS protection.